What is Microsoft DevOps?

 Honestly, I am having a very hard time even beginning to understand what this hiring manager is up to with this list of buzzwords.

-Which brings to mind my eBook on building a DevOps plan because so many managers are going in 50 different directions.
+This brings to mind my eBook on building a DevOps plan because so many managers are going in 50 different directions.

 If you’re a Windows Systems Administrator or Engineer and you’re trying to figure out what you need to do to start learning how DevOps fit into your career, this is a terrible example.